mattjgalloway/MJGFoundation/README.markdown

 ## License

-MJGHTTPRequest uses the 2-clause BSD license.
+MJGFoundation uses the 2-clause BSD license.
 So you should be free to use it pretty much however you want.
 Contact me if you require further information.

 Copyright (c) 2011 Matt Galloway.
 All rights reserved.